PenitentTangent/CriticalMassApplication/README.md

     Description/Context
     - This is a copyright python tool that takes a given directory, hunts for all cs files within, and tacks on a Copyright text at the top of the file.
 You also have the option to submit changes to perforce!
-    - At my current job, my supervisor noted that we need to start copyrighting our project sripts (there are hundreds of them).
+    - At my current job, my supervisor noted that we need to start copyrighting our project scripts (there are hundreds of them).
 So I decided to make a python tool in my spare time.
     - It started out as a simple program to run through command prompt/terminal, but I decided to make it user friendly by making a GUI!
     This was a great experience for me as I had never used PyQT.
 I'm quite proud of it.
 Feel free to try it out!